pictured: Place by Design winner ONE Mile's the Mothership (Detroit, MI), designed by: akoaki + DAMI, photo: Kirk Donaldson

 Place by Design is SXSW’s public space design competition, celebrating transformative work at the intersection of art, technology, and design that rethinks how we use and interact with the places around us.

-The built environment and design of our cities have a profound influence on our daily lives.
+The built environment and design of our shared spaces have a profound influence on our daily lives.
 In the public realm, design-based solutions can produce a wide range of outcomes impacting areas as diverse as health, behavior, social interaction, creativity and civic engagement.

 Place by Design provides a platform for artists, architects, designers and urbanists at all levels to present their scalable solutions for improving our shared landscape.
-Apply now for the chance to get your work in front of the diverse SXSW audience and win a Place by Design Award.
+Apply now for the chance to get your work in front of the diverse SXSW audience and win the 2019 Place by Design Award.

 The SXSW Place by Design Competition is open to all types of design work that rethinks, enhances or transforms public space, including but not limited to emerging technologies, urban interventions, public art and architecture.